by Nicole Berardoni M.D, Paul Lynch M.D, and Tory McJunkin M.D

-Nausea and vomiting are also common among patients who suffer from Migraine headaches.
-There are many occurrences that can “trigger” a migraine attack.
+Nausea and vomiting are also common among patients who suffer from migraine headaches.
+There are many occurrences that can trigger a migraine attack.

-Mechanism of Headaches:
+Mechanism of Headaches

 However, recent research has led scientists and physicians today to believe that the pain originates within the brain itself, involving various nerve pathways and the neurotransmitters within the brain in addition to the vasodilatory affects.

-Migraine Headaches are thought to be vascular in origin, similar to Cluster HA, and also associated with a imbalance in the neurotransmitter Serotonin.
+Migraine headaches are thought to be vascular in origin, similar to cluster headaches, and are also associated with a imbalance in the neurotransmitter serotonin.
 Migraines are also considered to be familial, which means there is a genetic link involved.
 The theory is that some patients with a family history of migraines have a gene that predisposes them to migraines.

 This can intensify and aggravate the pain that is actually caused by the migraine.
 Sensitizing desensitization is a development involving both the peripheral nervous system (PNS) and the central nervous system (CNS).